tobijk/caius/doc/_manpages/markdown.md

 leading or a trailing pipe in every row.

-Alignment can be controlled per column and is indicated by colons before or after the dashes in the cells separating table header and table body.
+Alignment can be controlled per column and is indicated by colons before or after the dashes separating table header and table body in each column.

      Left Aligned | Centered | Right Aligned :------------|:--------:|-------------: